arkauffman/home-alliance/appointments/README.md

 ## Notes
-* This app is deployed on heroku, therefore there may be a delay in the loading process.
+* This app is deployed on Heroku, therefore there may be a delay in the loading process.
 * You can clone or download this project to your computer, cd into the directory in which the project is stored
-* Run npm i to download all of the apps dependencies
+* Run npm i to download all of the app's dependencies
 * Run npm start in order to start the application - will run on http://localhost:3000